Local Escapes

 Wildlife Retreat Taronga, one of the best hotels in SydneyImage credit: Taronga | Supplied

-Yes, Sydney’s legendary animal kingdom has its very own sustainable eco-retreat.
-Called Wildlife Retreat at Taronga, it features 62 next-level luxury suites designed by Melbourne-based Cox Architecture.
-The retreat houses four different kinds of rooms—and our top picks would be the Animal View Rooms, which overlooks the retreat’s private animal sanctuary; and, for those of you that really want to live your best life, the Treetop Suites will have you drinking champagne in a tub with panoramic views of spectacular Sydney Harbour.
-Just casually.
+Sydney’s legendary animal kingdom has its very own sustainable eco-retreat called Wildlife Retreat at Taronga with 62 next-level luxury suites.
+The retreat houses four different kinds of rooms—and our top picks would be the Animal View Rooms, which overlook the retreat’s private animal sanctuary.
+For those who really want to live their best life, the Treetop Suites will have you drinking champagne in a tub with panoramic views of spectacular Sydney Harbour.

-The Wildlife Retreat's thoughtfully designed animal sanctuary is home to tammar wallabies, red-necked pademelons, long-nosed potoroos, red kangaroos, short-beaked echidnas, koalas, and short-finned Eels who inhabit the waterways.
+The Wildlife Retreat's thoughtfully designed animal sanctuary is home to tammar wallabies, red-necked pademelons, long-nosed potoroos, red kangaroos, short-beaked echidnas, koalas, and short-finned eels.
 During your stay, you can take guided tours through the sanctuary to meet its many inhabitants.

 Book with Booking.com